 I have been mostly focusing on designing typed functional programming languages and analysing the structural properties they satisfy.
 This lead me to investigate termination checking strategies and, more recently, a language able to model corecursive structures via copatterns.

 - David Thibodeau.
 Programming Infinite Structures using Copatterns, Master's thesis.
-Submitted.
-August 2015.
+December 2015.

 - Anton Setzer, Andreas Abel, Brigitte Pientka and David Thibodeau.
 Unnesting of Copatterns, Rewriting and Typed Lambda Calculi (RTA-TLCA'14)